 I’m a writer and blogger living in London, UK.
 I’m married to a wonderful Danish man and we have two young children.
 I’ve spent many years living overseas (in the USA, Belgium, Luxembourg and South Africa) and I love our multi-cultural life.

 My working life is in NGO Communications and Leadership.
-I worked in advocacy for development and relief NGOs in Brussels, before moving to Luxembourg in 2011 and founding Serve the City there.
+I currently work for Prison Fellowship.
+Previously, I worked in advocacy for development and relief NGOs in Brussels, before moving to Luxembourg in 2011 and founding Serve the City there.
 I am passionate about the importance and potential of NGOs, especially grassroots organisations, to impact change in their communities and the world.

 On Faith and Spiritual Practices